 - 1. Oceans for the Wellbeing of People and the Planet, in particular the UN Decade of Ocean Science for Sustainable Development (2021-2030) - 2.
-Empowering Communities for Sustainable Futures - 3.
-Indigenous Knowledge, including the UN Decade for Indigenous Languages (2022 2032) - 4.
-Freedom of Responsible Expression - 5.
+Sustainable, Resilient and Regenerative Communities. - 3.
+Indigenous Knowledge, including the UN Decade for Indigenous Languages (2022 -2032) - 4.
+Freedom of Expression - 5.
 UNESCO programmes in New Zealand